Close Banner

 Universal Studio Tour Attractions and Movie Sets

-Everything to Know About Universal Studios Hollywood's Studio Tour - Jupiter's Claim
+Everything to Know About Universal Studio Tour - Jupiter's Claim

 Over the years, the Universal Studio Tour has included many iconic movie sets and sound stages to immerse guests into the world of Hollywood cinema.
 As guests are shuttled around acres of production sites, a Universal tour guide plays hilarious clips related to films created on the lot (which also presents Jimmy Fallon as your virtual host) and narrates the tour with film facts they curated themselves.
 This way, each tour given is perfectly unique!

 In Universal Studios Hollywood's studio backlot and front lot, there are about 30 film sets and 35 working sound stages where hundreds of famous movies and TV shows have been filmed.
 In fact, these sets comprise most of the tour.
-Some of the most notable films made on the lot include "Back to the Future," "Jaws," "Bruce Almighty," "Psycho," "Jurassic Park," "Cast Away" and many more!
+Some of the most notable films made on the lot include "Once Upon a Time in Hollywood," "Back to the Future," "Jaws," "Bruce Almighty," "Jurassic Park," "Cast Away" and many more!
 A few of the popular television and reality shows filmed on these sets include "Desperate Housewives," "The Good Place" "and "The Voice."

 Due to the ongoing television production at the Universal Studios Backlot, the Studio Tour is constantly changing.
 While some sets and sound stages are in use on certain days, trams will have to skip said attraction or halt the tram until filming ends.
-While this may seem inconvenient at first, it can also be a great opportunity to experience movie magic in action and spot a few celebrities!
+While this may seem inconvenient at first, it can also be a great opportunity to experience movie magic in action.
+You just might spot a few celebrities!

-Everything to Know About Universal Studios Hollywood's Studio Tour - Jaws attraction
+Everything to Know About Universal Studio Tour - Jaws attraction

-Here is the lineup of major movie attractions (which are subject to change) that the Studio Tour includes in 2023:
+Here is the lineup of major movie attractions (which are subject to change daily) that the Studio Tour usually includes in 2024:

 • Timeline Drive